Manindra Ray

 Manindra Ray (4 October 1919 – 28 August 2000) was an Indian Bengali poet and editor.

 Career

 Ray was born in Sitlai village in Pabna District in British India.
 His parents are Shachandra Ray and Subhasini Devi.
 Ray studied in Surendranath College, Kolkata and attracted to communism.
 His first book of poems Trishanku was published in 1939.
-Ray edited number of little magazine.
+Ray edited a number of little magazines.
 He was awarded Sahitya Akademi Award for his poetry 'Mohini Aral' in 1969.
 In 1993, he was awarded the Rabindra Puraskar for his book 'Sonnet Samagra'.
 Ray was the co-editor of a Weekly literary magazine Amrita.